TodePond/TodePondDotCom/wikiblogarden/work/how-i-get-money/trust/readme.md

 ## Trust

 At the top of each update, there's a little message saying that the update is for paying supporters only.
-I've started putting a checkbox too.
+I've started putting a checkbox too, that doesn't do anything.

 I love how different this feels to most platforms.
 For me, it's a continuation of my [values](/wikiblogarden/art/why-bother/).